Before contacting us, make sure one of your questions isn't first answered here.

 Q: What if I'm a snowboarder?

-A: We strongly, strongly recommend split-boarding and discourage snowshoes.
+A: We strongly, strongly recommend split-boarding and don’t allow snowshoes.
 We encourage snowboarders to join the mix.
 Our guides are very familiar with snowboarding equipment.
 Split boarders must have ski crampons for their splitboards.
+Hardboot snowboarding set-ups are preferable for ski mountaineering.

 Q: Will there be helicopters, snowmobiles and other people around our location?